eberban/eberban/books/refgram/src/from_scratch/core_to_complete/lists.md

 # Lists

 Lists are data structures that contains items in a __specific order__.
-They are defined internally with linked lists, as a pair of an item and a list of the following items (or a sentinel value for an empty list).
+They are defined internally as linked lists via nested pairs.

+A list is either the empty list or a pair with an item of said list as the left component and another list as the right component.

 <spoiler>